llero16/Ptychiaki-Demo/README.md

 Ratings(Average Rating and Logged User Rating).
 It also allows the user to rate or rerate a movie and access Movie Search Panel and
 Recommendations Panel.
 It should only be accessible by the Movie Search and Recommendations Panels.

 5.Recommendations Panel.
-When here a user can get movie recommendations using six different similarity measures(Jaccard, Rounded Jaccard, Euclidean, Cosine, Chebyshev and Pearson) and access the results in the Movie Rate Panel.
+When here a user can get movie recommendations using six different similarity/distance measures(Jaccard, Rounded Jaccard, Euclidean, Cosine, Chebyshev and Pearson) and access the results in the Movie Rate Panel.
 The Recommendations Panel requires a logged in user and should only be accessible by Movie Search and Movie Rate Panels.

+*You can Sign In as user "001" when needed to check the features